Azalurg/Azalurg/README.md

 - 🎓 I'm a computer science student at the University of Gdańsk
 - 🌱 I'm currently learning to become a full stack developer
-- 🔭 I'm currently running Windows, but trying to switch to Linux
 - 🤝 I’m looking for help with JavaScript, Python and Bash
 - 📫 How to reach me: [Send me an e-mail](mailto:patryk31415@gmail.com)